xanderkoo/hear-me-move/README.md

 ## Wekinator

-Open Wekinator, set it to listen to port 3333 for 34 inputs and 3 outputs going to port 12000.
+Open Wekinator, set it to listen to port 3333 for 34 inputs, and 12 outputs going to port 12000.

 Go to View>Inputs to verify that it is working